lwdStudio/lwdSite3/web/README.md

   yarn
   ```

-  Follow promt on your terminal if anything happens.
+  Follow prompts on your terminal if anything happens.

   ### Configure

-  Before you start, configure environment variable first.
+  Before you start, configure the environment variable first.

   Create ```.env``` file with ```.env.example```
   ```bash